About the Farmer Rancher Grant Program

 - A sample call for proposals is available throughout the year, but you should always consult the current call for proposals when applying.

-- Grant applications are reviewed and awarded on the annual timeline.
+- Grant applications are reviewed and awarded on an annual timeline.

 - Download a presentation about completing a proposal for this grant program.

-- Take a look at grants that have been previously funded.
+- Take a look at grants that have been previously funded at https://projects.sare.org/search-projects/ .

 - View a map of Farmer Rancher grants that have been funded in the North Central region.

-Farmer Rancher grants have funded a variety of topics including pest/disease management, crop, and livestock production, education/outreach, networking, quality of life issues, marketing, soil quality, energy, and more.
+Farmer Rancher grants have funded various topics, including pest/disease management, crop, and livestock production, food sovereignty, education/outreach, networking, quality of life issues, marketing, soil quality, energy, and more.

 NCR-SARE’s regional Administrative Council makes funding decisions after receiving feedback from a review committee.
 The Administrative Council is a collection of farmers, ranchers, university representatives, nonprofit representatives, Extension and NRCS people, other government employees, and agribusiness representatives.
-This group sets research priorities and recommends projects for funding.
+This group sets grant program priorities and recommends projects for funding.

 Before writing a grant proposal, determine a clear project goal and explore previous research.
 It often helps to contact NCR-SARE, local agriculture groups, the Natural Resources Conservation Service, and/or Extension educators to share ideas and invite participation.

 NCR-SARE can provide grant applications, reports from other projects, lists of funded projects, or other sustainable agriculture information.
-Current calls will be posted in the “Open Grant Programs” box on the right side of this page.
-To receive more information about the NCR-SARE Farmer Rancher Grant Program proposal process and timeline, contact the NCR-SARE office.
+Current calls will be posted in the "Open Grant Programs" box on the upper right side of this page.
+Contact the NCR-SARE office to learn more about the NCR-SARE Farmer Rancher Grant Program proposal process and timeline.

 Timelines are subject to change.
-Always adhere to the due date listed in the current Call for Proposals.
+Always use the due date listed in the current Call for Proposals.

 - Mid August – Call for Proposals Released